alljoy1/Project-run_analysis/Project_runAnalysis_Codebook_info.md

     The "cbind" and "rbind" functions were used to combine the various subject, x and y files into one data frame The "grepl" function was used to locate partial column names to extract the means and the standard deviation columns The "as.vector" function was used to create a vector from a data frame subset
-    The "arrange" function was used to join columns in step 3
+    The "arrange" function was used to join columns in step 3 and in step 5 The "ddply" function was used to aggregate columns in step 5